Last Updated on

 Is Standing for Long Periods During Pregnancy Safe?

 If you’re wondering whether it is safe to stand for long periods during pregnancy, the answer is yes; you may stand until or unless you have been advised otherwise by your doctor.
 Your doctor may restrain your movement or advise you against standing for long durations in case you have a high-risk pregnancy.
-In a study, it was established that women who stand for long hours during pregnancy are not only at a higher risk of having preterm delivery but it may also hamper with the baby’s optimal growth and development.
-So if you are wondering how long should a pregnant woman stand on her feet, well, it majorly depends on her health and whether or not she is undergoing a high-risk pregnancy.
+In a study, it was established that women who stand for long hours during pregnancy are not only at a higher risk of having preterm delivery but it may also hamper with the baby’s growth and development.
+So if you are wondering how long should a pregnant woman stand on her feet, it majorly depends on her health and whether or not she is undergoing a high-risk pregnancy.

 How Does Standing for Long Hours During Pregnancy Affect You and the Unborn Baby?

 It is important for a pregnant woman to understand that she is pregnant and not sick.
 The various precautions that she needs to exercise are only because pregnancy tends to make her body more fragile.
 Therefore, you have to be careful but not scared, and the same applies to standing for long hours.
-In case you stand for long hours, it may affect your baby is the following ways:
+In case you stand for long hours, it may affect your baby in the following ways: